-Over the years, it survived various fires as well as changes of ownership, before settling into the hands of the U.S. Forest Service (who own the house to this day).
+Over the years, it survived various fires as well as who knows how many changes of ownership before settling into the hands of the U.S. Forest Service (who own the house to this day).
 As time went by without anyone living inside it, the mansion fell into decrepitude and became the subject of ghostly rumors spread by explorers.

 Several ghosts are said to haunt the adjacent woods, as well as the ruins of the building itself.
 But regardless if you believe in such tales or not, Cobb Estate makes for some fascinating viewing, especially in the nighttime.

 2. Murphy Ranch

 Located on the outskirts of the Rustic Canyon area in L.A, the Murphy Ranch was once the home of anti-Semitic, white supremacist couple Norman and Winona Stephens.